eh3rrera/ocpj8-notes/03-Generics-and-Collections/7-Filter-a-collection-by-using-lambda-expressions.md

 #Filter a collection by using lambda expressions

-The way to filter collections is through the use of a [Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html), which is basically something that return a boolean value.
+The way to filter collections is through the use of a [Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html), which is basically something that returns a boolean value.

 *Predicate* is a functional interface, which means that wherever an implementation of this interface is expected, we can pass a lambda expression.